Multi-metrics adaptively identifies backdoors in Federated learning: Methodology

-Proposition \ref{prop} shows that $M_d$ and ${U_d \cdot d^{\frac{1}{2}}}$ are infinite of the same order.
+where $C'$ is a constant. $Proof$ see in Appendix \ref{proof_prop}. \end{proposition1} Proposition \ref{prop} shows that $M_d$ and ${U_d \cdot d^{\frac{1}{2}}}$ are infinite of the same order.
 Since $d^{\frac{1}{2}}$ is also an infinite value, $M_d$ towers above $U_d$, suggesting that Manhattan can discriminate more than the Euclidean distance in high-dimension space.
 Given this, we conclude that the Manhattan distance is better than the Euclidean metric, withstanding the curse of dimensionality, which chimes in with the previous experiment \cite{aggarwal2001surprising,mirkes2020fractional}.
 The parameters of neural networks can be viewed as a typical high-dimensional space, especially when the number of parameters increases as the trend in deep learning applications \cite{brown2020language, shao2021intern, ramesh2022hierarchical, fedus2021switch, liu2022swin, yu2022coca, riquelme2021scaling}.
 In light of this and Theorem \ref{theo}, we argue that Euclidean distance is insufficient to discriminate between malicious and benign gradients.
 With Proposition \ref{prop}, we introduce the Manhattan distance metric to describe the characteristics of gradients which captures the difference in high dimensional space better.

 \textbf{Multiple Metrics as Feature of Gradient.} Another problem that we identify as discussed in Section \ref{sec:intro} is that current methods conduct defense on a single metric basis.
 With only one metric, a sophisticated attacker could effortlessly bypass them with a well-designed gradient.
 For instance, PGD attack \cite{wang2020attack} manage to break the defense based on Euclidean distances by clipping the gradient norm to a small value.
 Moreover, attackers conduct attacks under different environments and data distributions, leading to malicious gradients with diverse characteristics that a single metric cannot handle.
 To this end, we propose multiple metrics to cooperatively identify the malicious gradient by defining the \textit{feature of gradient} as the angle by the Cosine similarity, length by the Euclidean distances, and its Manhattan norm by the Manhattan distance, namely, $\boldsymbol{x} = (x_{Man}, x_{Eul}, x_{Cosine})$.
 Here, $x_{Man}$ denotes the Manhattan distance, $x_{Eul}$ denotes the Euclidean distance and $x_{Cosine}$ denotes the Cosine similarity.
 Figure \ref{gradient_feature} provides a schematic diagram of the \textit{gradient feature}.
 We compute the gradient feature $x_{Man}$, $x_{Eul}$, and $x_{Cosine}$ of the $i$-th client of each round as follows: $x_{Man}^{(i)}={\left\|\boldsymbol{w}_{i}-\boldsymbol{w}_{0}\right\|_{1}}$, $x_{Eul}^{(i)}={\left\|\boldsymbol{w}_{i}-\boldsymbol{w}_{0}\right\|_{2}}$, $x_{Cosine}^{(i)}=\frac{\left\langle\boldsymbol{w}_{0} \boldsymbol{w}_{i}\right\rangle}{\left\|\boldsymbol{w}_{0}\right\| \cdot\left\|\boldsymbol{w}_{i}\right\|}$, where $\boldsymbol{w}_0$ denotes the global model before federated training and $\boldsymbol{w}_i$ denotes the $i$-th client's local model after training, $\left\|\cdot\right\|_1$ means the $L_1$ norm of a vector, $\left\|\cdot\right\|_2$ means the $L_2$ norm of a vector, $\left\langle\cdot, \cdot\right\rangle$ and represents inner product.
 After defining the \textit{feature of gradient}, we utilize it for malicious identification.
 The goal is to identify the outlier among the gradients.
 We use the sum of the distance between each gradient as the indicator.
 Formally, we define it as Equation \ref{redefinition}.